Image editing in Squarespace

 3. File name

-File names are an important element to consider when uploading an image, both in terms of SEO and for the visually impaired.
-File names should only contain the following: letters, numbers, underscores and hyphens.
+File names are an important element to consider when uploading an image, both for SEO and for the visually impaired.
+File names should only contain the following: letters, numbers, underscores, and hyphens.

 Ex: gasta-website-squarespace